“Let today be the start of something new.” -Anonymous

 Which classes are good for beginners?

-Our Restorative & Gentle, Gentle Basics, and Basics classes are perfect for beginners.
+Our Restorative & Gentle is perfect for beginners.
 Teacher Julia Jonson will guide you through simple sequences that will help you relax, calm your central nervous system, increase flexibility, and help to strengthen your body.
-We also offer Intro to Yoga, a 3-part series for beginners, several times throughout the year.
+We also offer 6-week beginner series by request.
 For more information contact our Creative & Programming Director Julia at 773-706-2833 or firstname.lastname@example.org.

 How much does it cost?

 How often should I practice yoga?

 You can practice yoga every day.
 It is important to take responsibility for your own yoga practice.
 Instead of seeing your time on the mat at a workout, think of your time spent practicing as a way to gain a better understanding of the mind/body/spirit connection.
 It’s important to choose a class appropriate for your level of practice.
-If you have any questions, do not hesitate to ask any of our skilled teachers.
-See our full schedule and class descriptions under the Classes section of our website and select a teacher in our About section.
+Again, we offer beginner series by request and require a minimum of five students.

 What are the benefits of yoga?